 GUIDELINES FOR PREPARING THE MANUSCRIPT

 The implemented guidelines are in accord with the Uniform Requirements for Manuscript Submitted to Biomedical Journals (http://www.icmje.org).
 The editorial office reserves the right to edit the submitted manuscripts in order to comply with the journal’s style.
 In any case, the authors are responsible for the published material.
 The research that involves human beings must adhere to the principles of the Declaration of Helsinki (http://www.wma.net/e/policy/b3.htm).
 For reports of randomized controlled trials authors should refer to the CONSORT statement shown (http://www.consort-statement.org/).

 ORGANIZATION OF THE MANUSCRIPT

-The length of the original articles, excluding References, should not normally exceed 2700 words.
+The length of the original articles and review articles, excluding References, should not normally exceed 2700 words.
 Brief and case reports are inevitably shorter.
 Manuscript should contain the following sections in the order listed.

 Title Page, carrying the following information:

 The title of the article.
 Concise titles than long, convoluted ones.
 Titles that are too short may, however, lack important information, such as study design (which is particularly important in identifying randomized controlled trials).
 Authors should include all information in the title that will make electronic retrieval of the article both sensitive and specific.

 Name of the department(s) and institution(s) to which the work should be attributed.